Close×

 Note

-( * Contact us to check availability. )
+( * Please contact us to check availability. )

 Quebec in all its splendor

-When you take part in the Québec bike tour, you'll be taking part in a 1250 km adventure through the picturesque landscapes of La Belle Province.
-From Montreal, head south to Quebec City.
+Taking part in the Quebec Bike Tour means embarking on a 1,250-kilometer adventure through the picturesque landscapes of La Belle Province.
+The route starts in Montreal and heads south to Quebec City.

-Your cycling journey continues, guided by the current of the St. Lawrence River to Baie-Comeau, after taking in the breathtaking scenery of Charlevoix and a well-deserved break in Tadoussac.
-For the second leg of the journey, head for Matane and the magnificent Gaspésie region via Baie-des-Chaleurs to Gaspé, the ultimate stopover.
-Enjoy 17 days of cycling and discover Quebec as you've never seen it before!
+Your cycling journey continues as you let the current of the St. Lawrence River guide you to Baie-Comeau, after taking in the spectacular scenery of Charlevoix and enjoying a well-deserved break in Tadoussac.
+For the second leg of the journey, head toward Matane and the magnificent Gaspé Peninsula via Baie-des-Chaleurs to Gaspé, the final stop on the trip.
+Spend 17 days on your bike to discover Quebec like you’ve never seen it before!

-16 nights in two- to four-star hotels, double occupancy;
+16 nights in a two- to four-star hotel, based on double occupancy;

 16 breakfasts and 2 dinners;

-baggage transport (one per person, maximum 15 kg);
+luggage transport (one piece per person, maximum 15 kg);

 • the ferry between Baie-Comeau and Matane;

-• mechanical repairs and access to a support vehicle;
+• mechanical breakdown assistance and access to a replacement vehicle;

 • taxes;

-16 nights in two- to four-star hotels, double occupancy;
+16 nights in a two- to four-star hotel, based on double occupancy;

 16 breakfasts and 2 dinners;

-baggage transport (one per person, maximum 15 kg);
+luggage transport (one piece per person, maximum 15 kg);

 • the ferry between Baie-Comeau and Matane;

-• mechanical repairs and access to a support vehicle;
+• mechanical breakdown assistance and access to a replacement vehicle;

 • taxes;

-Difficult circuit: very hilly and mountainous, requiring significant and repeated effort; from 60 to 110 km.
+Difficult route: very hilly and mountainous, requiring significant and repeated effort; 60 to 110 km.

-Difficult circuit: very hilly and mountainous, requiring significant and repeated effort; from 60 to 110 km.
+Difficult route: very hilly and mountainous, requiring significant and repeated effort; 60 to 110 km.

 Day-by-day cycling itinerary